ja-guzzle/docs/docs/How to guides/Ingest data/Working with Big Data.md

 This article outlines how to work with Big Data file formats namely: Parquet, Avro and ORC in Guzzle’s Ingestion activity.
+Guzzle supports these file formats for source and target in Ingestion activity.< 	- This feature is use to do validation and transformation on big data files like parquet, orc and avro.
-Guzzle supports these file formats for source and target in Ingestion activity.
-Excel file support in Guzzle provides extensive features to specify file format details and many other properties which make it easier to work with our Data.
+	- This is files is available in both source and target side. > Excel file support in Guzzle provides extensive features to specify file format details and many other properties which make it easier to work with our Data.
+< 	- This excel sentence is not proper. >
 ## Big Data File Formats as a Source

 <table>